rchatterjee/pam-typopw/README.md

-# Secure Adaptive Typo Tolerant Password Checking
+# TypToP: Secure Adaptive _Typo Tolerant Password_ Checking

 **tl;dr**
-This software will let you log in to your laptop with small typos in the password.
+TypToP (pronounced as 'taip-top') will let you log in to your laptop with small typos in the password.

 ## Install
 **Using pip (`pip` is a python package manger)**